RedPitaya/Documentation/developerGuide/hardware/ext_modules/click_shield.rst

 .. add connectors picture (topdown of click shield, connectors marked)

+.. add short descriptions on use of connectors and examples - what would a user use this for (same for jumpers and switches)

 +-------------------------+--------------------+----------------------------------------+
 | **Click Shield Label**  | **Red Pitaya Pin** | **Notes**                              |
 +-------------------------+--------------------+----------------------------------------+